dzara004/CS179J-Project/README.md

 # UCR CS179J Project
 This class project is a device that keeps campers safe and alert when they are out at night.
-This device can show what is in the surroundings and alerts the user if something gets too close the area.
+This device can show what is in the surroundings and alerts the user if something gets too close in the area.

 Note: The .c files used for the version 1 demo are **InsideComponent.c** and **OutsideComponent.c**